Director, Institute of Metropolitan Studies

 Prior to joining PSU in 2004, Dr. Martin served as Governor Gary Locke's economic development advisor and worked as a Senior Economist at the Research Triangle Institute (RTI).
 While at RTI, Dr. Martin built a research program in technology economics and policy and researched the value of new innovation and the impact of technology in industry.

 Dr. Martin serves on a number of committees related to economic development and urban planning.
 She is on the Strengthening Communities committee for the Coalition of Urban Serving Universities, Metro’s Flexible Funds Task Force, and Oregon Innovation Council’s Audit Committee.
 She is also an Economic Development Quarterly Reviewer and is involved with the National Neighborhood Indicators Partnership.
-Dr. Martin will be serving as a visiting Fulbright Scholar at the University of Ljubljana, Slovenia during 2012-2013.
+Dr. Martin served as a visiting Fulbright Scholar at the University of Ljubljana, Slovenia during 2012-2013.

 BEST PART OF JOB: Partnering with community members and community organizations to bring information to policy makers and the public about important policy issues.